HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 minimum value in the neighbourhood defined by a `footprint` parameter.
 We'll use scikit-image's [ball]( https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.ball) function to generate a sphere to use as the footprint.
+Image erosion has the effect of making bright areas of the image smaller.
+In this case the labelled (non-zero) nuclei will become smaller, as any pixels closer to the edge of the nucleus than the radius of the footprint will be set to zero.
 We can change the radius of the footprint to control the amount of erosion.
 Try eroding the `semantic_seg` layer with different integer values for the radius.
 What radius do you need to ensure all nuclei are separate?